V96GLF/Minos-CSL-Utility/README.md

 # Minos-CSL-Utility
-# Version 0.5
+# Version 0.6

 A utility to combine CSL, ADIF, EDI and Minos files into a new CSL file.

 This python utility creates a Minos Archive .csl file, based on the input of one or more files with any mix of type CSL, ADI, ADIF, EDI or Minos.

-If "Smart Merge" is not checked, then identical records are merged (i.e. de-duped), but if there is a difference in any field then multiple records are created.
-So, for example, if G2ABC has been logged in square IO91 and IO92, then both records are retained.

-If "Smart Merge" is checked, then records with the same callsign are combined.
-So, for example, if G2ABC has been logged in square IO91RF and later in square IO92MA, then only the IO92MA record is retained.
-However, if the earlier record contained an exchange but the later record did not, then the earlier exchange is retained.
-So, for example, if the following two records are combined...

-G2ABC, IO91RF, GF

-G2ABC, IO92MA, <blank>

-...then the merged output will be...

-G2ABC, IO92MA, GF
+From version 0.6 there are three methods of adding data, selected under "Merge Options":

+"Keep all records" does exactly what it says, except that identical records are ignored.
+If the same callsign has given a different locator, then both records will be retained.

+"Keep most recent" - if the callsign matches, then the most recent record is kept, overwriting previous records.
+For example, if the same callsign has changed locator, then the most recent locator is kept and the older locator is deleted.

+"Smart Merge" combines records that have identical callsign, using the most recent data to overwrite older data.
+But if the newer record has a blank field, then the data from the older record is retained.
+For example, if a station's locator has changed, then the new locator will be retained - but if the operator's name was in the comments field of the older record and the newer record has a blank comment field, then the name from the older record will be retained.

 Callsigns are only considered identical if they match fully.
 Hence G2ABC, GW2ABC and G2ABC/P are treated as different callsigns.

-Records that contain a callsign only (i.e. no locator, exchange or comment) are ignored.
+Records that contain a callsign only (i.e. no locator, exchange or comment) can be removed, if the "Remove callsign-only records" box is checked.

 Merging happens in the order of adding the files.
 Therefore, add the oldest file first.